-Guidelines for Senior Student Off-Campus Block for Credit (VM 89100)
+Guidelines for Senior Student Off-Campus Block with Adjunct Faculty for Credit (VM 89000)

 College of Veterinary Medicine Student Handbook

-Opportunities for as many 60 off-campus, three-week blocks for individual study with adjunct faculty are available for each 4th year class.* While any student may apply for one off-campus block, applicants with a primary career interest that is not presently covered in the Purdue DVM Curriculum may apply for as many as four (including off-campus with adjunct faculty - VM 89000).
-Examples of such career interest may include zoo animal, non-traditional companion animals, wildlife, and non-practice experiences.
-All proposed off-campus blocks will be evaluated for educational merit and judged on a competitive basis by the Curriculum Committee.
+Opportunities for as many 60 off-campus, three-week blocks for individual study with adjunct faculty are available for each 4th year class.* Only educational experiences that have no comparable coverage in the Purdue DVM curriculum will be acceptable.
+Students may apply for up to four off-campus blocks, including blocks with adjunct faculty.
+All proposed off-campus blocks with adjunct faculty will be evaluated for educational merit and judged on a competitive basis by the Curriculum Committee.
 Prior level of academic performance in the DVM program may be considered in the evaluation process.
-Application for off-campus blocks will be made by each interested student using a standard format provided by the Curriculum Committee.
+Application will be made by each interested student using a standard format provided by the Curriculum Committee.

 All applications must be reviewed and approved by the student's faculty advisor prior to submission to the Curriculum Committee.
 Off-campus block applications must be received by the Curriculum Committee chairperson for committee action no later than November 1 prior to the start of the 4th year curriculum.
 In general, a total of four off-campus experiences (VM 89000 and VM 89100) may be activated during each of the seventeen senior year rotation times.

 An off-campus elective block shall be three credits.
-The course number VM 89100 will be assigned.
-The experience will be graded as pass/not pass by the student's advisor after the advisor has reviewed a written evaluation of the student's performance from the off-campus supervisor.
+The course number VM 89000 will be assigned.
+The experience will be graded as either pass/not pass by the professor supervisor.

 *A maximum combined of 60 off-campus experiences (VM 89000 and VM 89100) will be allowed in a given year.